Leica S2 vs Sony RX100 VI

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the S2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S2 was succeeded by the Leica S Typ 006.
+Both the S2 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The S2 was replaced by the Leica S Typ 006, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So how do things add up?
 Is the Leica S2 better than the Sony RX100 VI or vice versa?
 The listing below highlights the relative strengths of the two models.